 Life at camp takes full advantage of our outdoor setting.
 Activities include field sports, Challenge Ropes Course, swimming, and canoeing.
 Rainy days are a frequent occurrence, so rain gear is a must.
-Our oldest campers (age 17 and sometimes 16), will go on an off-site hiking trip, so please pack sturdy hiking shoes!
+Our oldest campers (age 17 and sometimes 16), will go on a 2-day off-site hiking trip, so please pack sturdy hiking shoes!